-As you watch the movie or read the book, choose one character to focus on.
+As you watch the movie, watch the TV show, or read the book, choose one character to focus on.
 The purpose of this response is to summarize and analyze how people with intellectual disabilities are portrayed.
 Critically analyze the experience of this person by answering the following reflection questions:

-- 1. What challenges does the character face?
-Why? - 2.
-Do you identify with this character?
+1. What challenges does the character face?
+Why?

+- 2. Do you identity with this character?
 Why or why not? - 3.
 What feelings are being experienced by this character? - 4.
-Does watching this movie challenge your assumptions about how this person is characterized? - 5.
+Does watching this movie/TV show or reading this book challenge your assumptions about how this person is characterized? - 5.
 What are some of the assumptions that the group this character is part of faces?
 Why?